Editorial advisory

 Water Verdict

-Hertford County receives a fair water quality assessment with a grade of C and a score of 55.6 out of 100.
+Hertford County, North Carolina receives a fair water quality assessment with a grade of C and a score of 55.6 out of 100.
 The water supply meets baseline federal standards, but there may be periods of elevated contaminant levels or infrastructure concerns worth monitoring.
+Separately, EPA ATTAINS assessments track 1 water body in the county's watershed, none of which are currently listed as impaired under the Clean Water Act.
+At the most recent USGS reading, local streamflow was below its historical mean at 19.8% — worth watching in drier seasons.

 Violation Context

-Hertford County has recorded 2 health-based violations, indicating multiple instances where federal contaminant limits or treatment requirements were not met.
+EPA SDWIS records for Hertford County, North Carolina show 2 health-based violations, indicating multiple instances where federal contaminant limits or treatment requirements were not met.
 At 9.9 violations per 100,000 people served, this rate is high and signals significant water quality management issues.
+For independent context, 2,702 water-quality monitoring results have been recorded across the county in the EPA Water Quality Portal over the past five years.

 Consumer Guidance